mosip/documentation/docs/id-repository-identity-service-developer-guide.md

 ## Software setup

-Below are a list of tools required in ID Repoistory Services:
+Below are a list of tools required in ID Repository Services:

 1. JDK 11
 2. Any IDE (like Eclipse, IntelliJ IDEA)